davidcalikes/Marvelous-Matching/docs/README.md

     <img src="./readme_images/learning_outcomes.png">

-    After consultation with St Mary's Class 5 teacher Caoimhe Brady, we reched the conclusion that matching games are an important resource in helping children of all ages within our school achieve the following (Irish Corriculum) learning outcomes:
+    After consultation with St Mary's Class 5 teacher Caoimhe Brady, we reached the conclusion that matching games are an important resource in helping pupils of all ages within our school achieve the following (Irish Corriculum) learning outcomes:

     * Sorting & Comparing.
     * Matching Identical Objects.